Norvik-Alexian/Template_Content_Generator/README.md

 # template_content_generator
 generating template content such as about us, news artical, news title, product description and etc. using pretrained Language Model GPT-3

+Key conceptes and techniques that are fundamental to using the OpenAI API for any task including:
+* Content generation
+* Summarization
+* Classification, categorization, and sentiment analysis
+* Data extraction
+* Translation etc.

 ## Introduction
 The OpenAI API can be applied to virtually any task that involves understanding or generating natural language or code.